 To understand key trends, Download Sample Report

 Asia leads the smartphone market both in terms of production and sales as well.
-The region houses a significant number of smartphone makers which together hold a lion’s share in the overall smartphone market.
-China which has been the go-to market for any technology company has reported a decline in smartphone units.
-According to Xiaomi, around 19% drop in shipments was registered, which was the biggest decline among China’s major handset vendors.
+The region houses a significant number of smartphone makers such as Huawei Technologies Co., Ltd., Samsung Electronics, Vivo Communication Technology Co.
+Ltd., Xiaomi Corporation, which together hold the lion’s share in the overall smartphone market.

 To understand geography trends, Download Sample Report.